Harvey Nichols: Locations

-Harvey Nichols opened a 22,000 square foot "Beauty Bazaar" store in Manesty's Lane in the Liverpool One shopping area in 2012.
+Harvey Nichols trialled a 22,000 square foot (2000 m2 "Beauty Bazaar" store in Manesty's Lane in the Liverpool One shopping area in 2012.
+The store has now become a permanent location for the company.

-In May 2013, Harvey Nichols announced they were to double the size of the Birmingham store located in The Mailbox complex.
-The store will cover 45,000 square feet, double the size of the existing store.
+Harvey Nichols has had a presence at The Mailbox in Birmingham since 2001.
+In May 2013 they announced that they were to double the size of the store.
+The new store, a few doors down, covers 45,000 square feet, double the size of the existing store.